zackives/gradescope-nbgrader/README.md

 * `nbgrader_config.py` - configuration for nbgrader.
 Assumes one student (with ID 'hacker', aka Alyssa Hacker) and one problem set, `ps1`.
 * `requirements.txt` - this is a Python dependencies file for pip.
 Include versioned dependencies here.
 * `run_autograder` - this is a bash script to run nbgrader (with feedback) and to generate the `results.json` file Gradescope expects.

+We have also included sample notebooks, based on those from nbgrader, in the `source` directory.
+See the LICENSE file for information on the license.